 Growing up in a military family, Taylor Thomas lived overseas until she was 16 years old.
 She called places such as Great Britain and the Philippines home.
 For a time, Taylor even spoke with a British accent.
 Well now she resides in the DC area and for the past three years has worked as the news anchor for The Steve Harvey Morning Show on WHUR.
 Recently, Taylor has adopted the Washington Redskins as her most loved pro sports team.
 And she considers Hains Point as her all time favorite spot in the district.More Info

 At the age of 12 Tony Richards knew what he wanted to do.
 He wanted to be a disc jockey.
 When a new urban radio station in town went on the air, he jumped at the chance to pursue the goal.
 He started off working long, unpaid hours, just to get experience.
 Now some 25 years or so later, Tony has the same passion for radio.
-You can catch Tony every morning during the Steve Harvey Morning Show as well as The Show.
+You can catch Tony Saturday afternoon on The Show.
 Tony, a native of the windy city, Chicago Illinois, has been with WHUR for five years.

 Traci LaTrelle, got her start in Radio during her freshman year at Elizabeth City State University in North Carolina.
 LaTrelle’s 20+ year career in radio spans many markets including Greensboro and Raleigh, North Carolina; Norfolk, Virginia; New Orleans, Louisiana, a short stint at Arista Records in D.C. to name a few.
 LaTrelle also spent five years in Miami, Florida, where she held down two positions as Music Director and the top-rated Mid-day Personality at Hot 105 WHQT.
 After leaving Miami, Traci LaTrelle became a pioneer in the Satellite Radio industry, where she was hand-picked to become the first Director in the Country to program a "Neo-Soul" Radio Station on XM Satellite Radio, called "The Flow" on XM Channel 61.
 Three years later, she landed another dream job at WHUR in Washington, D.C., where she is Music Director and occasionally gets behind the microphone on a fill in basis.